Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 Fun times at Myeongdong Shopping Street

-Cap off the first day of your trip by wandering around Myeongdong Street.
+Cap off your first day trip in Seoul by wandering Myeongdong Shopping Street.
 This is a very famous shopping street not only in Seoul but also in Korea.

 Thus, you should explore this vibrant street and have fun until the evening.